15 Ways How to Have Self-Control in a Relationship

 1. Be in a relationship with someone you care about

 It may seem like common sense, but choosing someone you want to be with goes a long way toward developing self-control.
-If you can’t help but ask, “Why do I lack self-control?
-It could be that you are dating the wrong people.
+If you can’t help but ask, “Why do I lack self-control?” you could be dating the wrong people.

-You’ll find that it’s easier to exercise self-control in a relationship when you’re dating someone you care deeply for rather than someone you’re just settling for.
-Resist the urge to date, and wait until you find someone you truly want to be with for the long term.
+You’ll find it easier to exercise self-control when dating someone you care deeply for rather than someone you’re just settling for.
+Resist the urge to date, and wait until you find someone you genuinely want to be with for the long term.

 2. Set goals for the relationship